CameronCodesStuff/school/README.md

 ## 📥 How to Download

 You can download the files in two ways:
+Code, Download zip which should be in the top right.
 ### 1. **Clone the repository**

 If you prefer using Git, simply clone the repository using the following command: